Internet-Direct Two-Channel System

 here for larger image)

 AV123 has offered a broad array of products over the last several years.
 They serve as something of an umbrella organization for a number of different product lines.
-Perpetual Technology is their oldest remaining in-house "brand," but it was the Onix Rocket speaker line that really helped put them on the map.
+Perpetual Technology is their oldest remaining in-house "brand," but it was the Rocket speaker line that really helped put them on the map.
 In addition to the Rocket line, they also have had a long-running Onix Reference line and a newer Strata line (currently consisting solely of the Strata Mini speaker).
 A couple years ago, however, AV123 president/owner Mark Schifter decided to create another new product line called the X-Series that he would use to make budget speakers and electronics.
 After a long development cycle, the first X-Electronics are still a couple months away, but the speaker line has been available for a while now.
 The X-LS bookshelf was the first X speaker.
 It was originally manufactured at Schifter's facility in China, but starting around late 2006 they moved all X-Series speaker production to a new facility in Cali, Colombia.
 It was a B-stock pair of these little X-LS speakers, offered at a "Black Friday" price, that ended up in my new two-channel setup.
 The X series forego some of the more expensive finish niceties of the Rocket and Reference lines (no bookmatched veneers), and the satin black versions are even more stripped down (no veneer at all).
 Packaging is still handled well, as is nearly essential for something as bulky and heavy as a speaker that gets delivered to the consumer almost solely by UPS.
 The X-LS came double-boxed, tucked onto dense foam top and bottom, with white cotton sleeves on them to help protect the finish.
 The satin black doesn't have any of the veneers that often get such praise, but it is a nice, clean, and seamless finish.
 Cabinet construction is clearly heavy duty, as these are heavy "little" speakers, and the rounded edges offer a nice touch of finish on an otherwise unassuming package.
 Around back, the binding posts are pretty basic five-ways with pastic caps, a reminder that these are still only $200 speakers.
 My pair of X-LS's came with the more recent rectangular grille, not the "snowman" grilles first introduced after users expressed concern about the speakers lacking any grilles whatsoever originally.
 These would cover up much of the face of a veneered speaker, but that's not really an issue with the satin black.
 I'll talk a bit more about the grilles when I get into how the setup sounds later.

 return to top